Victoria's bike trails guide: The best stops and attractions

 Spinnakers Gastro Brewpub

-Pop into Spinnakers for a crisp craft beer and linger awhile on their iconic harbour-view patio.
+Pop into Spinnakers, just a quick 3-minute ride away, for a crisp craft beer and linger awhile on their iconic harbour-view patio.
 Don’t forget to grab a bag of their house-made chocolates or baked treats—the perfect pack fuel for the kilometres ahead.

 Spinnakers Gastro Brewpub